Strategic consultative selling model: The 2023 guideBy Alayna Moxness

 Take a look at some tips to incorporate product knowledge training here!

 Consultative selling is all about finding the prospect’s pain point and giving them the right advice specific to solving their problems.

-If done skillfully, the consultative selling method can help your salespeople build trust and expand business with your customers.
-By following these tips, getting lots of practice, and using the method in the right context your salespeople will be on their way to their best year yet.
+If done skillfully, the strategic consultative selling model can help your salespeople build trust and expand business with your customers.
+By following these tips, getting lots of practice, and using the method in the right context your salespeople will be well on their way to their best year yet.